 Earning TrueBlue Points

 There are plenty of ways to earn JetBlue TrueBlue points, but the quickest and most efficient way is through credit card sign-ups and spending.
 Here’s the good news: there are a couple of options to choose from.
-Plus, you then have the option of earning extra points through category bonuses!
+Plus, you then have the option of earning extra points through category bonuses.

 You can also earn TrueBlue points flying with partner airlines, including Hawaiian Airlines, Icelandair, Singapore Airlines, and South African Airlines, however, the only airline you can redeem TrueBlue points with (apart from JetBlue) is Hawaiian Airlines.

-JetBlue Baggage & Other Fees/Add-Ons
+JetBlue Baggage and Other Fees/Add-Ons